david-salac/Portable-spreadsheet-generator/README.md

 8. `warning_logger (Callable[[str], None]])`: Function that logs the warnings
 (or `None` if logging should be skipped).
-9. `values_only (bool)`: If set to True, only values are computed and nothing can be exported (makes script run faster)
+9. `values_only (bool)`: If set to True, only values are computed and nothing can be exported (makes script run faster).
+10. `system_languages: Tuple[str, ...]`: Defines system languages that should
+be always included.
+If you want to optimize performance, this tuple should be as small as possible.

 First two are the most important because they define labels for the columns and rows indices.
 The warnings mention above occurs when the slices are